ncatlab/nlab-content/pages/19523.md

 ### Effective dark energy from inhomogeneity
+ {#EffectiveDarkEnergyFromInhomogeneity}

+The proposal that backreaction of cosmic inhomogeneities may mimic a [[cosmological constant]]/[[dark energy]] has been discussed in the following articles:

-* {#Celerier00} Marie-Noëlle Célérier, _Do we really see a cosmological constant in the supernovae data?_, Astron.Astrophys.353:63-71,2000
+* {#Celerier00} Marie-Noëlle Célérier, _Do we really see a cosmological constant in the supernovae data?_, Astron.Astrophys.353:63-71, 2000

 * {#Wetterich01} [[Christof Wetterich]], _Can Structure Formation Influence the Cosmological Evolution?_, Phys.Rev.
 D67 (2003) 043513 ([arXiv:astro-ph/0111166](https://arxiv.org/abs/astro-ph/0111166))